 The education can happen at different levels.
 It is a new approach of the IIHF to cover it all, to address different regions, levels, categories and functions from players to coaching to management.

-2018/19 Pilot Projects (Tentative)These potential Championships, National Associations and Clubs will be included in the Partnership for Progress Program (PPP) pilot projects during the 2018-19 season.
+2019/2020 Projects (Tentative)These potential Championships, National Associations and Clubs will be included in the Partnership for Progress Program (PPP) projects during the 2019-2020 season.

-The following National Associations have expressed interest to co-operate with other National Associations:
+The following National Associations have expressed interest to cooperate or to organize a Hockey Seminar as mentioned above:

 The co-operation between MNAs can include information exchange and visits, sending experts to speak in seminars and Championship initiatives (mentioned in the section above).